Remote Unix Desktop

 and configuration for instructions.

-Mac OS X problems
+Mac OS X specific problems

 - Tab completion in a shell window activates "window